simplex-chat/simplex-chat/blog/20220604-simplex-chat-new-privacy-security-settings.md

+---
+layout: layouts/article.html
+title: "SimpleX Chat v2.2 - the first messaging platform without user identities - 100% private by design!"
+date: 2022-06-04
+permalink: "/blog/20220604-simplex-chat-new-privacy-security-settings.html"
+---

 # SimpleX Chat v2.2 - the first messaging platform without user identities - 100% private by design!

 **Published:** June 4, 2022

-See [v2 announcement](./20220511-simplex-chat-v2-images-files.md) for more information about SimpleX platform and how it protects your privacy by avoiding user identities of any kind in its design - SimpleX, unlike any other messaging platfom, has no identity keys or any numbers that identify its users.
+See [v2 announcement](./20220511-simplex-chat-v2-images-files.md) for more information about SimpleX platform and how it protects your privacy by avoiding user identities of any kind in its design - SimpleX, unlike any other messaging platform, has no identity keys or any numbers that identify its users.

 ## New Privacy and Security settings in version 2.2